Mohamed-Manessouri/Smart_Bin/README.md

 Hands-free waste sorting using serial communication between the AI model and Arduino boards.
 * 🛠️ How It Works
 1. AI Classification
-The AI model processes an image or video feed to classify the object as either Clothes, Plastic, or Cardboard.
+The resnet50 pretrained model processes an image or video feed to classify the object as either Clothes, Plastic, or Cardboard.
 The classification result (e.g., plastic, cardboard) is sent to the corresponding Arduino Uno via serial communication.
 2. Arduino Control
 Each Arduino controls a servo motor attached to its bin.